mrworf/iceshelf/DATABASE.md

 {
   "dataset" : {...},
   "backups" : {...},
 "vault"   : "<name of the vault used>",
-  "version" : [major, minor, revision],
+"storage" : ["<provider-id>", ...],  // destinations used for this backup "version" : [major, minor, revision],
   "moved" : {...} (optional),
   "lastbackup" : "<name of the previous successful backup>"